specstoryai/.github/profile/README.md

 #### ☁️ SpecStory - Cloud (Free)

-[**SpecStory Cloud**](https://cloud.specstory.com) is a free service that turns your local `.specstory/history` into a centralized, searchable knowledge base for for agentic developmenet. **Explicit opt-in**, nothing syncs from our extensions unless you log in.
+[**SpecStory Cloud**](https://cloud.specstory.com) is a free service that turns your local `.specstory/history` into a centralized, searchable knowledge base for for agentic development. **Explicit opt-in**, nothing syncs from our extensions unless you log in.

 - 🔍 RAG and full-text search across every project
 - 📚 Auto-organized by repo and time